Brent Spiner: Early work

 Spiner moved to New York City in the early 1970s, where he became a stage actor, performing in several Broadway and off-Broadway plays, including The Three Musketeers and Stephen Sondheim's Sunday in the Park with George.
-As Brent Mintz, he appeared as an imposter on a 1972 episode of To Tell the Truth.
+As Brent Mintz, he appeared as an imposter on a 1972 episode of the popular game show To Tell the Truth.
 He had a brief non-speaking role in the film Stardust Memories, credited as Fan in Lobby, the one with a Polaroid.
-He can also be seen as a passenger on the train full of misfits that the Allen character is trapped on in one of the films-within-the-film.
+Also within that 1980 Woody Allen film, Spiner can be seen as a passenger on the train full of misfits that the Allen character is trapped on in one of the films-within-the-film.
+In 1974, he appeared in two consecutive episodes of All My Children as an accountant who brought Nick Davis the news that Nick had inherited money from one of his dance students.

 Spiner appeared as a media technician in "The Advocates", a second-season episode of the Showtime cable series The Paper Chase.
 In 1984, he moved to Los Angeles, where he appeared in several pilots and television films.
 He played a recurring character on Night Court, Bob Wheeler, patriarch of a rural family.
 In 1986, he played a condemned soul in "Dead Run", an episode of the revival of Rod Serling's series The Twilight Zone on CBS.
 He made two appearances in season three (1986) of the situation comedy Mama's Family, as two different characters.
 His first and only starring film role was in Rent Control (1984).
 In the Cheers episode "Never Love a Goalie, Part II", he played acquitted murder suspect Bill Grand.
 He also appeared in the Tales from the Darkside episode "A Case of the Stubborns" as a preacher, and portrayed Jim Stevens in the television film Manhunt for Claude Dallas.

 Spiner guest-starred in Friends as James Campbell, a man who interviews Rachel Green for Gucci.